mikeathan/nodeherder/backend/internal/mcp/README.md

 ### Key Points

-- **MCP uses stdio**: The LLM proxy connects to nodeherder via stdin/stdout, not HTTP
+- **MCP uses HTTP/SSE**: The LLM proxy connects to nodeherder via HTTP endpoints
 - **Shared data store**: MCP server runs in the same process as HTTP server, shares the database
 - **LLM makes decisions**: The LLM decides when to call tools based on user questions
 - **Stateless queries**: Each tool call is independent, no session state needed

+---